Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Introduction

 The rest of this paper is organized as follows.
 To set up the problem, we briefly describe the physics of observing CO$_2$ from space and the corresponding statistical model in Section~\ref{sec:setup}.
+We then describe the proposed frequentist uncertainty quantification method and discuss its properties in Section~\ref{sec:proposed}.
 Next, we outline the existing operational retrieval procedure and analyze its properties in Section~\ref{sec:operational}.
-We then describe the proposed frequentist uncertainty quantification method and discuss its properties in Section~\ref{sec:proposed}.
 Section~\ref{sec:numerical} compares the coverage performance of the operational and proposed procedures both for an individual sounding location and over a small spatial region using simulated data from a realistic generative model.
 In Section~\ref{sec:extension}, we further investigate the proposed method to better understand the impact of the individual state vector elements on the final interval length, and provide a framework to incorporate additional deterministic or probabilistic constraints into our method.
 Finally, Section~\ref{sec:conclusion} offers concluding remarks and directions for future work.
-The appendices contain derivations and other technical results.
+The Appendices and the Supplement \cite{Patil2021Supp} contain derivations and other supplementary results.